 Richard Klemp, director of governmental affairs for Boyd Gaming, told legislators his firm is strongly opposed to the integrity fee.
 He also explained that Nevada casinos have been offering sports betting for decades without integrity fees.

 Whitney Damron, representing Kansas Entertainment, held nothing back in criticizing both the MLB and HB 2752.
 While Kansas Entertainment supports legalization, the firm wants betting to only take place in-person at casinos, no integrity fee and less interference in general from the sports leagues.

-SportsHandle.com got ahold of written testimony submitted by Damron and it is full of criticism.
+Written testimony submitted by Damron is full of criticism.
 Regarding the 1% integrity fee, Damron’s statement explains that sportsbooks already give back 95% or more of all wagering handle to customers in the form of payouts and that a typical sportsbook operates on a margin of 2-5% of total betting handle.

 One of the other issues Damron has with the MLB and HB 2752 is a requirement that sports betting operators only use data supplied to by the leagues specifically for sports betting – presumably to grant the leagues yet another potential revenue stream.